yanivnizan/knowledge-base/src/documents/docs/soomla/EconomyModel.html.md

 ---
-layout: ‘content’
+layout: "content"
-image: 'Tutorial'
+image: "Tutorial"
-title: 'Economy Model'
+title: "Economy Model"
-text: 'SOOMLA provides game developers with an economy model that every game economy can be based upon.
-The game economy entities that are provided are virtual currencies, currency packs, and virtual items of all sorts.'
+text: "Every game economy can be based on SOOMLA's economy model.
+The game economy entities that SOOMLA provides are virtual currencies, currency packs, and virtual items of all sorts."
 position: 2
 ---